Package 'svBase'

 Value

-These functions return TRUE if the object is of the correct class, otherwise they return FALSE. is_dtx() return TRUE if x is one of a data.frame, data.table or tibble.
+These functions return TRUE if the object is of the correct class, otherwise they return FALSE. is_dtx() return TRUE if x is one of a data.frame, data.table, tibble, or data.trame.

 Examples